Karesis/NyanLang/claw-compiler/README.md

 ### 3\.
 Running the Test Suite

-Our test suite is the primary way to verify functionality.
+The test suite is the primary way to verify functionality.
 All tests are run using `pytest`.

 1.  **Run all tests:**
     *From the `NyanLang/claw-compiler` directory:*